"A stitch in time saves nine" - relearning old lessons.

 What is Watchful-Waiting?

-'Watchful-Waiting' is the process of doing nothing but monitoring your hernia and trying to mitigate the condition.
-Diet, weight-loss and smoking as well as a healthly lifestyle with moderate exercise are all elements of this.
-We would suggest that our underwear is also an important factor in managing this condition.
+'Watchful-Waiting' is the process of doing nothing but monitoring your inguinal hernia and trying to mitigate the condition.
+Diet, weight-loss, smoking and healthy lifestyle changes are all recommended elements of this strategy.
+We would suggest that our compression underwear is also an important factor in self-managing your condition.

 The conclusion drawn from the study was :